NCCA/AIM-sample-project-ideas/README.md

 Neural Denoiser is a class of machine learning algorithms which commonly use supervised learning to reduce noise in a given image or video.
 In the visual effects industry, it is used to reconstruct image sequences rendered using traditional Light transport techniques with low sampling.

-### As part of your final delivery, you must submit:
+### As part of your final delivery, you must submit

 - The source code for your application and a notebook documenting your work and techniques used.
 - A pre-trained Pytorch model.